astrowp/docs/acf.md

 Toggle On **Show in GraphQL**

 Use the same label for the first step, just use one consistent label, either the plural **OR** singular, for example, **USE** coupons **DON'T USE** coupon/coupons

+> This is the label you use in ```config.json``` when you [register the post type](https://docs.astrowp.com/#/acf?id=register-custom-post-types)

+When you are done, your custom post type will appear in the left-hand side menu in the WordPress editor, and you can start creating custom post types.